mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 Upload and export times can vary widely depending on your data and desired number of zoom levels - anywhere from a few minutes to many hours.

 ### Create Style From Source
-Once your source is saved, you can create a style from the source data.
+Once your source is saved, you can create a style from the source data by clicking __Create style from this source__.
+This will render an basic stylesheet based on the data layers and their fields.

 Local sources will not work in packaged & uploaded styles.
 Make sure to upload your source project and change the source reference in your style project before you publish the style.

 Important Concepts
 ------------------